gritukan/hamkaas/lab1/README.md

 dim3 threadsPerBlock(n, m);
 AddMatricesKernel<<<1, threadsPerBlock>>>(gpuA, gpuB, gpuC, m);
 ```

+`dim3` here is a structure that is used to store dimensions of arrays.
+It has a constructor that takes up to 3 arguments representing dimension sizes; unspecified dimensions are set to 1.

 It makes CUDA to launch `AddMatricesKernel` in $n \times m$ threads in a single block.
 Threads are organized in a 2D grid in this case.
 You can access the thread index in each dimension using `threadIdx.x` and `threadIdx.y` variables.
 Note, that CUDA supports thread arrays of up to 3 dimensions.